pawelkorus/gdrive-markdown-editor/README.md

-# markdown-editor
+# gdrive-markdown-editor

+Markdown editor that integrates with your Google Drive.

 ## Custom tags

 ### Embed file from google drive
 ```
-'''gd[alt] <google fileId>
+::gdrive{src="googleFileId"}
 ```
-This tag will load file from your google drive and embed it into document.
+This tag will load file from your google drive and embed it into document as image.

 ## Development notes